 - 1. Process identifier;

 - 2. Number of points to be received;

 - 3. Indices of points to be received;

-- 4. Number of points to be sent; - 5.
-Indices of points to be sent;
+- 4. Number of points to be sent;

+5. Indices of points to be sent;

-The list may contain an arbitrary number of groups; its end is marked by a -1 ovr_mst_idx A list to retrieve the value of each overlap element from the respective master process.
+ovr_mst_idx A list to retrieve the value of each overlap element from the respective master process.